 A shipper is typically the supplier or owner of commodities being shipped, also known as the Consignor.
 In contrast, a carrier is the entity responsible for the physical transportation of these goods or people, bearing the responsibility for any potential loss during transit.
 To understand the nuanced roles of both in the logistics landscape, continue reading our detailed breakdown.

-Freight shippers are pivotal in the global trade network, orchestrating the transportation of goods between various destinations.
+Freight haulers are pivotal in the global trade network, orchestrating the transportation of goods between various destinations.
 They manage the logistical challenges of moving commodities, whether by road, rail, air, or sea.
 Their expertise ensures the smooth flow of international and domestic commerce.
-On the other hand, freight carriers are the workhorses of this system, physically transporting goods from one point to another, serving as the backbone of global trade.
+On the other hand, freight carriers are the workhorses of this system, physically relocating goods from one point to another, serving as the backbone of global trade.

 The Role of Shippers in Freight Transportation